gamblevore/speedie/Documentation/Comparisons.md

       // *List::find_inner_mut(&mut list, 2).unwrap() = 42;
       *List::find_inner_mut(&mut list, 5).unwrap() = 42;

 You will get a crash.
 Yep... your "not marked as unsafe" code will crash.
 Cos you used `unwrap`.
 How terrible.
 (Apparantly, Rust considers crashing via `unwrap` to be "safe". 🤦‍♂️ 🤦🏽 🤦‍♀️.)

 The speedie code above WON'T crash if the item can't be found!
 Or the same alteration is made!

     || F = L.findposition(5) // won't run this branch if "5" isn't found.
-        printline f
         F.Position = 42

 Guess what else?
 Wanna try remove that test?
 Sure?
 See what happens.
 You think Speedie will crash like other languages?

 Nope!

-    || F = L.findposition(2)
+    || F = L.findposition(5)
-    printline f
     F.Position = 42 // ERROR!
 "Accessing property on optional: F"

 Speedie realises that `F` might not exist.
 And so this code won't compile.
 Speedie is very intelligent around figuring out what vars can be `nil` or not.
 So you literally get all the safety with none of the nightmare overhead of Rust.